Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 Also, for STIS slitless observations (e.g., 50CCD/25MAMA aperture), the wavelength scale is only valid for those objects centered in the (direct) image (i.e., objects that would be centered if a slit were used).

 The primary reason is because there is no easy way to align the images.
 In general, the single exposure images are scientifically much more useful (e.g., they have been geometrically and astrometrically corrected when possible).
-To preview the single exposures, use the "advanced search" button and set the "Image Type" to "All" or "Exposure".
+To preview the single exposures, use the "advanced search" button and set the "Data Product" to "All" or "Exposure".

 The images look funny because the cosmic ray removal software thinks that part of the moving target that does not overlap in separate exposures is a giant cosmic ray, since the pixels are bright in one image and dark in another (like a cosmic ray).
 The software then uses the lower value as the truth, and removes a large part of the moving targets.